bkowialiewski/differential_evolution/README.md

 ## Introduction

 Differential Evolution is a global minimization algorithm (see Storn & Price, 1997), which iteratively generates new candidate solutions based on the goodness-of-fit of previous populations.
+I regularly use this algorithm to fit the computational models I run for my studies on working memory.
 Its main advantages include: (1) its versatility, as it can be applied to a wide range of problems, and (2) avoiding falling into local minima.

 The purpose of the present project is to test the efficiency of this algorithm against a benchmark function: Rastrigin.

 ## Differential Evolution

 The standard algorithm is implemented by following these steps:
-1. Initialize a population of individuals $NP$, generaly set to $10n$, with $$n$$ being the number of parameters of the to-be-fitted function.
+1. Initialize a population of individuals $NP$, generally set to $10n$, with $$n$$ being the number of parameters of the to-be-fitted function.
 2. Evaluate the goodness-of-fit of each individual in the population.
 3. Generate a new population of individuals.
 * For each individual in the old population, select three individuals from the old population at random and combine them.